You are here

 Both QFT and standard MTT assume a pre-existing, observer-based, four-dimensional (4D) timespace framework (t, x).
 Even if this timespace is affected (warped) by matter and energy, it is not created by them.
 Yet what is the origin of timespace itself, and how are its coordinates meaningfully defined at all for a multiparticle system?
 Neither time nor space can be measured in absolute terms.
 Temporal and spatial intervals are gauged only with respect to physical processes and structures, which are traditionally interpreted in terms of elementary particles and their interactions.
 Stripped of these vestments, timespace loses all meaning.
 Physical objects and dimensions of relation are inextricably linked.

 As mentioned earlier, every elementary particle with mass does have an innate proper time dimension.
 For every external observer time tj in standard MTT, there is a corresponding internal proper time τj.
-Indeed, MTT can be reformulated using the more fundamental τj.
-Yet because distinct proper time lines are not inherently synchronized, and are correlated only by particle interactions, further temporospatial relationships can be defined only if particles interact.
+Indeed, MTT can be formulated using the more fundamental τj.
+Yet because distinct proper time lines are not inherently synchronized, and correlated only by interactions, further temporospatial relationships can be defined only if particles interact.

-Although phantom particles were introduced in QFT, gauge symmetries in MTT should lead to expressions for interactions with an analogous interpretation.
-Recall that individual particles can be identified in MTT, but not in QFT.
+While phantom particles were introduced in QFT, gauge symmetries in MTT should lead to expressions for interactions with an analogous interpretation.
 Because phantom bosons in either approach are superpositions spanning energies and momenta that do not respect standard mass relationships, their exchange should not be literally interpreted in terms of particle trajectories.
 Yet they do link interacting particles, and transfer information at light speed.
-Fermions may also be linked and transfer information via real gauge bosons.
+Physical objects may also be linked and transfer information via real particles, though energy-momentum conservation in this case may require either composite particles or paired links.
 The exchange of either phantom or real particles can thus establish causal links (CLs) – phantom causal links (PCLs) or real causal links (RCLs), respectively.

 Because individual particles can be identified in MTT, but not in QFT, fully exploiting CLs requires an MT approach.

-Consider then a multi-time CL of any type from fermion j at proper time τj to fermion k at τk.
-Such CLs are universal; all observers recognize the same connections, at the same proper times of the respective particles.
-CLs are directional; energy and other information flow forward or backward from one particle to another.
+Consider then a CL of any type from particle j at proper time τj to particle k at τk.
+CLs are universal; all observers recognize the same connections, at the same proper times.
+CLs are directional; time (and information) flows forward or backward from one particle to another.
 This interparticle direction may be indicated by a binary parameter θjk=±1, where value +1 signifies forward flow from j to k, and -1 signifies reverse flow.
-Every [electromagnetic] CL can also be associated with a three-component (equivalent to a 3D) unit vector ujk that defines a 3D spatial direction of flow.
+Every [electromagnetic] CL can also be associated with a three-component (equivalent to a 3D) unit vector ujk that defines a 3D spatial direction of flow at τk.

 The spatial location of particle 2 from the perspective of particle 1 (the "observer" in this case) at τ1o = (τ1A+τ1C)/2 is